ctodmia/tweetwatch/README.md

 2. Creat a config.js file in the root project folder.

-3. Copy and paste the format from config_template.js to config.js and fill out the empty keys with information aquired from twitter.
+3. Copy and paste the format from config_template.js to config.js and fill out the empty keys with information acquired from twitter.